somleng/dockerhub2ci/README.md

 Optional configuration options are listed below:

+### `DISABLE_TAG_PASSTHROUGH`

+By default all Dockerhub tags will be used to trigger builds using the same branch name, unless name remapping is defined with `TAG_MAPPINGS`.
+Should you want to only rely on `TAG_MAPPINGS` and prevent any unknown Dockerhub tags from triggering build, set this to `1`.

+Defaults to `0`

 ### `REPO_MAPPINGS`

 One or more Dockerhub repo to build repo name mappings (separated by semicolons (;)).
 For example if you want the Dockerhub repository `somleng-docker/dockerhub2ci` to trigger a build on `somleng/dockerhub2ci` set `REPO_MAPPINGS=somleng-docker/dockerhub2ci=somleng/dockerhub2ci`.
 If there is no mapping for the Dockerhub repo, it's assumed the build repo is the same as the Dockerhub repo.

 ### `TAG_MAPPINGS`

 One or more Dockerhub tag to build branch name mappings (separated by semicolons (;)).
 For example if you want the `lastest` Dockerhub tag to trigger a build on the `staging` branch and the `stable` Dockerhub tag to trigger a build on the master branch set `TAG_MAPPINGS=latest=staging;stable=master`.
 If there is no mapping for the Dockerhub tag, it's assumed the build branch name is the same as the Dockerhub tag name.
+However if a mapping for the Dockerhub tag does exist but is empty, then it will be skipped: no builds for this tag will be triggered.

 Defaults to `latest=master`